 Child Support Family Court Cases in Sydney NSW and Sydney CBD

-Child support is often a big part of Family Court divorce proceedings.
+Child support and child custody is often a big part of Family Court divorce proceedings.
 The Australian government provides many options for dealing with child support cases.
 Our law firm can help you assess the possibilities and make a decision before your divorce hearing.

 If you and your ex can come to mutually agreeable terms, you don’t have to get the Australian Department of Human Services involved.
 Instead, you’ll simply write up a financial agreement for child support and take care of everything privately.